cyrillnussbaumer/Aspect-Resizer/README.md

 ## 📊 Performance Notes

-- For very large images (>10MB or >4000px), processing may take longer
-- The ZIP download functionality loads the JSZip library only when needed
+- The application uses efficient rendering techniques for a smooth experience
+- Focus area selection automatically adjusts when the browser window is resized
 - All processing happens on the client side, so performance depends on the user's device
 - SmartCrop.js adds intelligence with minimal performance impact

-## 👨‍💻 Author

 Created as an ultra-lightweight alternative to complex image editing tools specifically for social media marketers, content creators, and digital agencies.

 ---

-*Smart AdSizer - Crop once, post everywhere*
+*ASPECT - Crop once, post everywhere*